-While the portrayal of living in a sorority house is usually a never-ending party or sleepover, living in a chapter facility is an invaluable experience.
+While the portrayal of living in a sorority house is usually that of a never-ending sleepover, living in a chapter facility can be an invaluable experience.

 Living in a sorority house has many benefits, including:

-When Hallmark rolls out the holiday movies in November or if there’s a Harry Potter movie marathon on Freeform, you can guarantee that the tv room will always be full.
+When Hallmark rolls out the holiday movies in November or if there’s a Harry Potter movie marathon on Freeform, you can guarantee that the TV room of the chapter facility will always be full.
 Or, if there is a fun event coming up, you can bet someone is in the basement crafting.
 Nothing is better than coming home and watching fun movies or crafting with your sisters, especially if you’ve had a particularly rough day.
-Even on the days when you feel homesick, there’s a comfort knowing that you can come home to a house full of sisterhood & support.
+Even on the days when you feel homesick, there’s a comfort knowing that you can come home to a house full of sisterhood and support.

 Great Conversations & Connection

 On days when you just need someone to talk to, there’s always someone who will listen.
-Being surrounded by sisters gives you the ability to have meaningful, authentic conversations when you need them most.
+When you live in the chapter house, being surrounded by sisters gives you the ability to have meaningful, authentic conversations when you need them most.
 Even a nice check-in with your facility director is often needed!
 The point is, you’re never alone when you live in a sorority facility and at times it can be quite comforting.
 You’ll begin to feel a deeper connection with your sisters just by living with them and talking to those you might have never had the opportunity to talk to.